-With the rise of giant American corporations in the United States after World War II (when the rest of the world was rebuilding itself) law firms began building themselves up to mirror the way corporations operated and grew to accommodate the business from these new corporations.
+With the rise of giant American corporations in the United States after World War II (when much of the rest of the world was rebuilding itself), law firms began building themselves up to mirror the way corporations operated and grew to accommodate the business from these new corporations.
 As this happened, the law firm began to "depersonalize" its attorneys.
-The attorneys that did not have the potential to rise inside of the now more competitive and demanding law firm (or were not succeeding) were sent to work inside of the corporations so the law firm would have "allies" to send it business.
-Prior to this time, it was rare for an attorney who joined any law firm as an associate to ever leave – much less go to work inside of a corporation.
-To attract the best talent to impress their corporate clients, law firms began paying higher salaries to new associates with the expectation that they would get the best people—even if they did not last.
+The attorneys who did not have the potential to rise inside of the now more competitive and demanding law firm (or were not succeeding) were sent to work inside of the corporations so the law firm would have "allies" to send business to.
+Prior to this time, it was rare for an attorney who joined any law firm as an associate to ever leave, much less go to work inside of a corporation.
+To attract the best talent to impress their corporate clients, law firms began paying higher salaries to new associates with the expectation that they would get the best people, even if they did not last long.

 As associates and others began participating in this law firm assembly line, the "lure" of going in-house became something that was perpetuated by the law firm management and others for the lowest performers who did not have the potential to advance.
-Regardless of how this was "couched", the whole idea of going in-house was and always has been a way for law firms to get rid of people it does not want, make them allies of the law firm and people disposed to give the "real performers" future business.
-No one ever tells attorneys this, but the myth of going in-house really has been perpetuated by law firms and others to make room for better people that have what it takes and understand what being a good attorney really means.
+Regardless of how this was couched, the whole idea of going in-house was and always has been a way for law firms to get rid of people they do not want, make them allies of the law firm and people disposed to give the "real performers" future business.
+No one ever tells attorneys this, but the myth of going in-house really has been perpetuated by law firms and others to make room for better people who have what it takes and understand what being a good attorney really means.

 See also: Challenges of Shifting In-House From a Law Firm